MMagg-dev/Checklist_tracker_guide_AC_Valhalla/legal/Terms_of_Use.md

 ### Contact
 If you have any questions or suggestions about this Terms of Use document, do not hesitate to contact me at [mahakagg30@gmail.com](mailto:mahakagg30@gmail.com).

+### Change Logs
+* 28th May, 2021 - added Facebook, MoPub, and Vungle to the application as third party service providers.
+Removed InMobi as a third party service provider from the application.